cevique/cnanbirux/README.md

-- 🥂 Hi, I’m The Main Guy AKA Sinan.
+- 🥂 Hi, I’m Ayato Cnan Bashiro.
 - 👀 I’m interested in developing an all-rounder knowlege.
 - 🌱 I’m currently learning coding.
 - 💞️ I’m looking to collaborate on Web Development.
 - 📫 How to reach me?
-Just send me a mail at sinanulbashir@gmail.com
+Just send me a message at Discord: @cnanbirux
-- 😄 Pronouns: he/him
 - ⚡ Fun fact: I reply quickly but can be late sometimes.

 <!---
-sinanthemainguy/sinanthemainguy is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
+cnanbirux/cnanbirux is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.
 --->